sinch/ios-proximity-tutorial/readme.md

 A reference for a peer in a session.

 MCBrowserViewController
-A view controller provided by apple which will present a list of nearby users.
+A ready-made view controller provided by apple which will present a list of nearby users and allow you to make the connnections.

 At this point you will need to head over to the newFriend.h file and set this class as a delegate for the MCBrowserViewController and MCSession.
-This can be achieved by modifying the following line from this
+This can be achieved by modifying the following line in newFriend.h from this
 ```objective-c

 	@interface newFriends : UITableViewController